Be a gc, nz.

 Manners dignify both the giver and the recipient.
 They cost nothing to use, and create a feel-good cascade of hormones in the brain.

-That’s why civility matters.
+That’s why our behaviour matters.

 We’re all paying the price.